sthiede/Comparative_Genomics/day2_afternoon/README.md

 outer(1:4,1:4, FUN = Vectorize(function(x,y){sum(pg_matrix_subset[,x] > 0 & pg_matrix_subset[,y] > 0)}))
 ```

->iv.
-What is the size of the core genome?
+- What is the size of the core genome?

 Lets first get an overview of how many genes are present in different numbers of genomes (0, 1, 2, 3 or 4) by plotting a histogram.
 Here, we combine hist with rowSums to accomplish this.